nikitavoloboev/data/focusing/focusing.md

 I also have Focus trigger Do Not Disturb mode by calling [this CLI tool](https://github.com/sindresorhus/do-not-disturb-cli).
 This way I get no notifications when I am working and I get 0 distractions.

 The things I work on during this 90 min focus session is specified by an event in [Fantastical](../macOS/apps/fantastical.md).
 The events are simply names of projects on which I want to work on in that time.
 Here are the most common events I use and what I do during them:
-- GitHub - I use [Ship](https://www.realartists.com/index.html) app and work through GitHub issues
+- GitHub - I use [Ship](https://www.realartists.com/index.html) app and work through GitHub issues in `Up Next` list.
 - Inbox - I open [2Do](../macOS/apps/2do.md) and work through the most priorotised tasks for `Today`.
 - Books - I open [PDF Expert](https://pdfexpert.com/) and read through the [book I set out to read](https://trello.com/b/MOrnm2aN).
 - Research papers - I open [PDF Expert](https://pdfexpert.com/) and read through the [research paper I set out to read](https://trello.com/b/EKl1Ie3q).